Cameronlhwa/CameronLim-Fan-Website/README.md

   - Creator Dashboard: See all messages in a unified group chat

 🔐 Secure Google Authentication
-- Seamless sign-up/login with Google accounts
+- Seamless sign-up/login using firebase

 💌 Smart Messaging Modes
 - Private Replies: Direct responses to individual questions
 - Broadcast Mode: Send study tips/motivation to all viewers while maintaining personal feel

+🖥️ Coded with: React, Firebase, (Maybe MongoDB later, but not yet)

 Website is still in progress!